 - Municipal planning and building departments for zoning, septic standards, road permits, and building approvals.
 Confirm whether your lot falls in the Municipality of Los Cabos or La Paz.

-- Notary public and the Registro Público de la Propiedad for title verification, encumbrances, and whether land is private, ejido, or federal.
+- Notario and the Registro Público de la Propiedad for title verification, encumbrances, and whether land is private, ejido, or federal.

 Permits you may need: